 Béchamel sauce, or besciamella in Italian, is a white sauce traditionally made of butter, milk and flour.
 This "mother sauce" is used in many different dishes, like lasagne.

-🧄 Ingredient notes
+🧄 Very useful ingredient notes

-- Conchiglie pasta - shell pasta works really well with the creamy béchamel sauce, since the concave shape of the pasta scoops up the sauce, along with the small pieces of corn and kale.
+- Conchiglie shell pasta - shell pasta works really well with the creamy béchamel sauce, since the concave shape of the pasta scoops up the sauce, along with the small pieces of corn and kale.

 - Kale - Use chopped curly green or purple kale.
 Surprisingly delicious in pasta, we frequently add kale to our vegan mac and cheese, too.
 If you're not a fan of kale on it's own, give it a try with pasta.
 You might be surprised at it's tenderness and how well the slight bitterness pairs so well with the sweet corn and silky creamy pasta.